singularityhub/registry/README.md

 mkdir -p vanessa/greeting/manifests/latest
 ```

+In this model we lose "request this version of a manifest" from a repository - the
+most that might be done is to provide different versions on different branches of
+the repository.

+How would this work?
+We would want to return json, but we also need the URL to
+render correctly on Github pages.

 ## Tags

 It follows that tags are simply the named folders listed under the manifests folder!